 - Eating too much of phytic acid-rich foods: Processed grains and unfermented soy products

-In one study, people who consumed a grain-free diet with nutrient-rich foods like vegetables, fruits, meat, milk and took vitamin D supplements actually had cavities reverse on their own.
+In one study, people who consumed a grain-free diet with nutrient-rich foods like vegetables, fruits, meat, milk and took vitamin D supplements had cavities reverse on their own.
 Raw milk is a rich source of many of the minerals and vitamins that are essential to oral health.

 Ways to Improve Gum Health